glennpoorman/nodejs-samples/07-serve-static-files/README.txt

   request for a file.

   For GET requests, we call the new utility "sendFile" to send the file contents back to the caller using the file suffix to determine the content type.
+If the file doesn't exist, we send back a standard 404 message.

   For any other type of request, we send back a standard 404 message.